-Kelly Clarkson Looks Flawless At Macy’s Thanksgiving Day Parade After Stunning Weight Loss
+Kelly Clarkson Brings On The Heat At Macy’s Thanksgiving Day Parade After Stunning Weight Loss

 “Here’s the best part, y’all,” Clarkson told her fans during an appearance on the Today show in June.
 “It’s not even the weight.
 I mean, I know the industry loves the weight gone, but for me, it wasn’t really the weight, for me it was [that] I’m not on medicine anymore.”

 Kelly Clarkson’s latest TV gig is also a reminder of her impressive history with NBC and Macy’s.
-In addition to her role as a mentor on the hit TV talent competition, The Voice, Clarkson performed for NBC’s the 2018 Macy’s Fireworks Spectacular in July, performing “Heat” and her hit “Stronger,” as well as an amazing 100th anniversary rendition of “God Bless America” with the West Point Band and Glee Club, according to Hollywood Life.
+In addition to her role as a mentor on the hit TV talent competition The Voice, Clarkson performed for NBC’s the 2018 Macy’s Fireworks Spectacular in July, performing “Heat” and her hit “Stronger,” as well as an amazing 100th anniversary rendition of “God Bless America” with the West Point Band and Glee Club, according to Hollywood Life.

 In addition to Kelly Clarkson, the Macy’s Thanksgiving Day Parade is also scheduled to feature performances by Barenaked Ladies, Bazzi, Ally Brooke, John Legend, Leona Lewis, Martina McBride, Rita Ora, Carly Pearce, and many more musical guests.